MicrosoftDocs/cpp-docs/docs/standard-library/iostream.md

 #### Remarks

 The object controls unbuffered insertions to the standard error output as a wide stream.
 Once the object is constructed, the expression `wcerr.flags & unitbuf` is nonzero.
+For more details, see [`wcerr.flags`](../standard-library/ios-base-class.md#flags) and [`unitbuf`](../standard-library/ios-functions.md#unitbuf).

 #### Example